Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: The Weil-Petersson metric and its synthetic properties

-\textbf{The Weil-Petersson completion of Teichm\"{u}ller space and the completion strata:} The incompleteness of the Weil-Petersson metric is due to existance of finite length paths in Teichm\"{u}ller space along which length of a curve converges to zero, \cite{wol}.
-In \cite{maswp}, Masur gives a concrete description of the completion as the \textit{augmented Teichm\"{u}ller space}.
-The augmented Teichm\"{u}ller space consists of strata: Let $\sigma$ be a simplex in the augmented curve complex $\widehat{\mathcal{C}(S)}=\mathcal{C}(S) \cup \emptyset$, a point in the $\sigma-$stratum is a collection of marked hyperbolic metrics of connected components of $S\backslash \sigma$, where for each curve in $\sigma$ a pair of cusps is introduced.
+{\bf The Weil-Petersson metric completion of the Teichm\"{u}ller space and the completion strata:} The incompleteness of the Weil-Petersson metric is due to existence of finite length paths in the Teichm\"{u}ller space along which length of a curve converges to zero, \cite{wol}.
+Masur \cite{maswp} gives a concrete description of the completion as the {\it augmented Teichm\"{u}ller space}.
+The augmented Teichm\"{u}ller space consists of strata: Let $\sigma$ be a possibly empty multi-curve, a point in the $\sigma-$stratum is a collection of marked hyperbolic metrics of connected components of $S\backslash \sigma$, where for each curve in $\sigma$ a pair of cusps is introduced.
 The topology is described via extended Fenchel-Nielsen coordinate systems as follows: Given a pants decomposition $P$, the FN coordinate system maps $\Teich(S)$ to $\prod_{\gamma \in P}\mathbb{R}\times \mathbb{R}^{+}$.
 We extend the FN coordinate system $(\ell_{\gamma},\theta_{\gamma})_{\gamma \in P}$ to allow length-functions take value $0$ as well.
 Now take the quotient of $\prod_{\gamma \in P}\mathbb{R}\times \mathbb{R}^{+}$ by identifying $(0,\theta) \sim (0,\theta')$ in each $\mathbb{R}^{+}\times\mathbb{R}$ factor.
 Let $\sigma \subset P$ then the topology near any point of the $\sigma-$stratum is such that the map defined by the FN coordinate system is a homeomorphism near that point.

 In this topology each stratum $\mathcal{S}(\sigma)$ is the product of the lower dimensional Teichm\"{u}ller spaces of the connected components of $S\backslash \sigma$.